 President's Message and Steering Committee

-Kaoru Yamamoto, Chairman of Sita Japan
+Kaoru Yamamoto, Chairman of SIETAR Japan

 Akiko Asai - President